bee-san/Polymath/content/posts/2019-02-21-diffie-hellman-merkle.md

 ---

 Diffie-Hellman-Merkle is a way to share a secret key with someone (or something) without actually sending them the key.
 Before we look into how we share keys let's first look into what keys are and why we would want to invent a method to share keys without giving the other person the key.

-    #myemail {
-    background-color: #f0f0f0;
-    color: black;
-    padding: 15px;
-    border-radius: 25px;
-            width: 80%;
-        margin: 0 auto;
-    }
-    #little {
-    color: grey;
-        font-size: 10px;
-        }
-    #email {
-        width: 100%;
-        padding: 10px;

-        }
-    #submit {
-        width: 100%;
-        background: rgb(36,255,204);
-        }
-        #gdpr { width: 15px; height: 15px; }

-## At least this isn't a full screen pop up! 😅

-        Sign up now and get:

-- A free 202 page book on algorithmic design paradigms
-- A free 107 page book on employability skills
-- And much more to help you become an awesome developer!

-Email

-GDPR: I consent to receive promotional emails about your products and services.
-HP

-One click unsubscribe anytime.

 ---